@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 Here we go again.
 Now, let the promises begin.

-In our current fast-moving and ever-changing world and the continuous rise of private money, the government should not be in the business of subsidies, large-scale employment, and the building of household toilets.
+In our current fast-moving and ever-changing world, with the continuous rise of private money, the government should not be in the business of providing subsidies, engaging in large-scale employment, or building household toilets.
 It is primitive and counterproductive.

-It is repetitive to state that the bane of Africa is leadership, and I have espoused several reasons for the phenomena in the past editions of this African Development Conundrum series.
+It is repetitive to state that the bane of Africa is leadership, and I have espoused several reasons for this phenomenon in past editions of this African Development Conundrum series.
 This time, we will focus on governance, emphasizing the political system and practices that form this government.

 After observing the periods leading to the 2016 elections in Ghana and the subsequent results, I wrote an article (that I now consider to be a bit naive, though still relevant) titled ‘When Trivia Thrives Over Issues.’
 What we practice is politricks and treats.
 Bait benighted electorates with short-term wants to win political power to achieve an overarching goal of self-aggrandizement and share thievery.